advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

 The *reactor* allows us to specify timeouts for the downstream services to return to us.
 This is to help deal with unresponsive supplier, and to not be an unresponsive supplier.
-Timeouts, async programming and the *circuit breaker*  prevents cascading failures for upstream clients and services that use the `TodoRepo`.
+Timeouts, async programming and the *circuit breaker*  prevents cascading failures for upstream clients and services that use the `TodoService`.

 Let's walk through an example.
 First we use `Breaker.opened` to create a circuit breaker for a Cassandra `session` that is open (open and broken mean the same thing with `Breaker`).